tytydraco/yessleep/out/The_Mormons_wont_leave_me_alone.md

 He lunged at me with a maniacal grin.
 My breath caught as his hands clamped around my throat.
 It took me by surprise but I was still the bigger man.
 I flailed my arms finding purchase on his face and began to poke and prod, squeezing tight when I found the grinning man's eyes.
 The new Joel howled as my thumbs dug deep into the meat of his orbital cavity.
 His grip on my throat weakened and I flung him back down the steps.
 For the second time that day, I had killed the man.

 I’ve killed Joel about thirty times since that day.
-My body is bruised, my fists ache, I’m pretty sure I’ve broken several bones, every time he comes back, he’s just a little bit stronger.
+My body is bruised, my fists ache, I’m pretty sure I’ve broken several bones.
+Every time he comes back, he’s just a little bit stronger.
 My basement floor is more corpse than concrete.
 Sufficient to say that I’m no longer worried about going to jail.
 That thing locked in my basement can’t be human.

  During our latest struggle I managed to knock him out, and I think I finally bought myself some time.
 I’ve got Joel chained to a chair now, sitting a king amongst his corpses.
 If I don’t kill him, he doesn’t come back.
 Now he just sits there, smiling.
 I won’t even tell you the vile things he says about my daughter.

 In the end, Joel might get his wish.
 I think I need an exorcist.